Back to Help Center

 Price sounds by how disruptive they are.
 A subtle reaction can be cheap and frequent.
 A loud jump scare should be more expensive and protected by a cooldown.

-- Low-impact reactions: low Bits or low Channel Points, shorter cooldown.
+• Low-impact reactions: low Bits price, shorter cooldown.

 After a stream, review which sounds were used most.
 If a sound is funny once but exhausting ten times, raise its price or cooldown.